In this article, you will learn what obfuscated servers are and how they work.

 This mode does not lower your security and even enhances it.

 How does Camouflage mode work?

 The Camouflage mode's primary purpose is to bypass any content filtering by hiding your traffic and making it exceedingly difficult to monitor your activities.
 If your country blocks VPN ports, Obfuscation uses your current network ports for a secure connection.

-There is no button to turn on the Camouflage mode.
-However, it is enabled automatically when you connect to our servers using OpenVPN (TCP or UDP) protocols.
-You will find an option to change the protocol in the settings page of Surfshark.
+Camouflage mode runs automatically when you connect to our servers using OpenVPN (UDP or TCP) protocols.
+You will find an option to change the protocol in the Settings menu of the Surfshark application.